Safe Zocalo, Oaxaca City

 Ese no da paso sin huarache

-He never does anything without making sure he benefits
+Meaning: He never does anything without making sure he benefits.

 La suerte de la fea, la bonita la desea

-Sometimes the unexpected ones get the best luck
+Meaning: Sometimes the unexpected people get the best luck.

 El camarón que se duerme, se lo lleva la corriente

-Stay alert or you’ll miss out / get left behind.
+Meaning: Stay alert or you’ll miss out and get left behind.

 El que no tranza no avanza

-You have to hustle (and maybe cheat) to get ahead
+Meaning: You have to hustle (and maybe bend the rules) to get ahead.

 A ojo de buen cubero